danhealy/dragonruby-zif/README.md

 You can use `CompoundSprite` to draw several sprites which need to move together or relative to each other.
 You can move the entire collection by changing the `CompoundSprite`'s `x` and `y` values, or you can move the component sprites relative to each other individually.

-This class is the basis for `ActiveLayer`.
+This class is the basis for `ActiveLayer` and many of the UI elements (TwoStageButton, ProgressBar, NinePanel, etc).

 ### Zif::RenderTarget